balena-os/leviathan/documentation/config-reference.md

 }
 ```

-4. **Specify Localhost for QEMU worker** - When intending to test using a QEMU worker, then use the follow configuration.
-This will run the test suite on a QEMU worker.
+4. **Specify Localhost for QEMU worker** - Using the following configuration leviathan will run the test suite on a QEMU worker.

 ```js
 workers: ['http://localhost'],